WhoCanFixMyCar explains what an aircon regas is and why it's beneficial to have one

-Each year there is at least an 300% increase in demand for aircon regas work from drivers during the summer months.
+Each year there is at least a 300% increase in demand for aircon regas work from drivers during the summer months as temperatures soar.

 An air conditioning system works by using refrigerant gas to push air through several components in the aircon system and then into your car.

 Surprisingly, over 10% of aircon gas escapes through the system each year.
 This means that the power of the system drops significantly over time.
 However, your air conditioning will not be checked during an MOT or service, which is why it’s important that you make an effort to have it checked specifically.

 So what is involved in an aircon regas?

 The mechanic will firstly carry out a leaks check on the air con system before they start the job.
 As soon as the leak check is complete, the technician will be able to recharge the aircon system.

 The mechanic carrying out the work will first remove old refrigerant from your car as well as the lubricant and replace it with new gas and lubricants.